Audi SQ5 TDI pictures and hands-on

 Paired the Bang & Olufsen sound system, you get 14 speakers and two amplifiers, delivering 505W of noise, which is adjusted to cater for background noise.
 It sounds stunning and complements the rest of the package nicely.
 There's also a sensible amount of space in the backseats, so a comfortable ride for passengers, with a powered boot offering 540 litres of storage.

 Because of our little accident we didn't have as much time driving the Audi SQ5 as we would have liked.
-We'll be getting it back to give it a proper living test, and hopefully, next time, we'll avoid the crashes.
+As we've said, the vehicle pictured here wasn't involved in the crash as we thought you'd rather see it's beautiful looks unsullied.
 Starting at £44,055, the model pictured here is £54,970 with plenty of optional extras.